dterracino/essentials-vs/docs/index.md

 This feature is only enabled if a build/rebuild is **not** currently in progress.

 - **Toolbar**
-    - click the *Rebuild Project* button on the *Yann's Essentials* toolbar
+    - click the *Rebuild Project* button on the *VS Essentials* toolbar
     - ![Rebuild Project (toolbar)][rebuild-project-toolbar]
 - **Main Menu**
-    - click on the *Yann's Essentials* menu in *Visual Studio*'s main menu bar
+    - click on the *VS Essentials* menu in *Visual Studio*'s main menu bar
     - select *Rebuild Project*
     - ![Rebuild Project (menu)][rebuild-project-menu]
 - **Context Menu**
     - right-click in any code window
-    - click on *Yann's Essentials* in the context menu
+    - click on *VS Essentials* in the context menu
     - click on *Rebuild Project*
     - ![Rebuild Project (context)][rebuild-project-context]
 - **Shortcut**